Damián Alguera

-Edgar Damián Alguera Mercado (born 11 February 2004) is a professional footballer who plays as a goalkeeper for Philadelphia Union II.
+Edgar Damián Alguera Mercado (born 11 February 2004) is a professional footballer who plays as a goalkeeper.
 Born in the United States, Alguera plays for the El Salvador national team.

 Career

 Alguera is a youth product of De Anza Force, and the academies of Sporting Kansas City and San Jose Earthquakes.
 He signed with Philadelphia Union II in 2021.

+In August 2024, Alguera began training with FC Martigues in France through a partnership between Martigues and Breakers FC.

 International career

 Born in the United States, Alguera is of Salvadoran descent.
 He represented the United States U15 in 2019.
 He debuted with the El Salvador national team in a friendly 2–0 loss to Guatemala on 24 September 2021.